asarfa/ABSA/README.md

 To solve this task we used pre-trained language model based on Attention mechanism, which enforce the model to pay more attention to context words with closer semantic relations with the target.

-The the dataset has been processed by cleaning the text and encoding the labels ('positive'=2, 'neutral'=1, 'negative'=0).
+The dataset has been processed by cleaning the text and encoding the labels ('positive'=2, 'neutral'=1, 'negative'=0).

 ### Embedding Layer